soundpress/RulesOfNYC/docs/c16/index.rst

       (ii) Departs significantly from the work described in the owner's narrative statement and legalization plan;

-      (iii) Departs significantly from the estimated time schedule for performance of the work as amended according to the requirements of 29 RCNY § 2-01(d)(2) of these rules;
+      (iii) Departs significantly from the estimated time schedule for performance of the work as amended according to the requirements of 29 RCNY § 2-01(d)(2);

       (iv) Engages in repeated or substantial violations of the notice provisions provided in 29 RCNY § 2-01(g); or